 There is no question about it, mental healthcare plays a huge role in our society today.
-Awareness has reached an all time high and people can talk about their problems a lot more openly.
-But with the good, there is also the bad.
-Even before the pandemic there was a steady increase in mental health problems with a huge spike during Covid-19.
+With campaigns on social media, awareness has reached an all time high and people can talk about their problems a lot more openly.
+Unfortunately, despite this mental health problems have increased considerably.
+Even before the pandemic, there was a steady increase in mental health conditions with a huge spike during Covid-19 and now with other geo-political strife in the world people experience another upward surge in mental illnesses.

-The most common conditions were increasing at a rate between 15-25% before the pandemic.
+The most common conditions showed on the left graph, were already increasing at a rate between 15-25% before the pandemic.
 Then, with the advent of Covid the increase rate jumped to 50% and even 65% in the case of anxiety.
 Substance abuse also increased considerably in contrast with closed bars and locals.
-Isolation may have helped with the pandemic to a degree but in caused havoc when it comes to the mental well being of our society.
+Isolation may have helped with the pandemic to a degree but it caused havoc when it comes to the mental well being of our society.

 ● 1 in 4 people experience mental health issues each year;